exyi/diplomka/diplomka/text/4-implementation-1-collection.md

 ### Deduplication

-FR3D reports each pairs twice, in both orientations -- if a **cWH G-C** pair is reported, a corresponding **cHW C-G** pair is also reported.
+FR3D reports each pair twice, in both orientations -- if a **cWH G-C** pair is reported, a corresponding **cHW C-G** pair is also reported.
 To avoid redundancy, we deduplicate the pair using the following rules:

 1. If the pair family is asymmetric, we keep the variant shown in <https://doi.org/10.1093/nar/gkf481>.